NewcastleRSE/ethical-ai-project-template/README.md

 📫 Contact
 ---

-For any organisation related queries or concerns, you can directly reach out to Malvika Sharan by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).
+For any organisation-related queries or concerns, you can directly reach out to Malvika Sharan by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).

 ♻️ License
 ---